Moist & Rich Vegan Chocolate Cake Recipe (Gluten Free)

 - Make this vegan chocolate cake ahead: to make this a day ahead of time, you can make the chocolate cake layer first then let them cool.
 Once cool, wrap them in plastic wrap and store at room temperature.
 The next day, soften the vegan butter for the buttercream and make the vegan chocolate buttercream frosting.
 Frost the cake and serve!

 - To make a vegan gluten free chocolate cake: I’ve had much success using gluten free 1:1 baking flour.
 My personal favorites are Bob’s Red Mill and King Arthur.
 However: it needs to contain xanthan gum.
 This helps give it that glutinous texture.
 Both of those brands of a GF flour mix that does not contain xanthan gum, and trust me it is not worth it.
 Learn from my mistakes!
 Use the 1:1 specifically!
+I do, however, have an oil free, gluten free vegan chocolate cake made just from oat flour if that interests you!

 - Use natural cocoa powder over cacao powder or even dutch-processed cocoa powder.
 The reason being, as I noted in my vegan chocolate cupcakes post, is that natural cocoa powder has way more acidity, which will help react with the baking soda and vinegar when baking, giving your cakes a much better rise.